git-pull/website/code_explorer/django-vs-flask.rst

 Interpretations
 ===============

-Software development is a trade driven by best practices that form over time.
-Decisions should be made by people who understand the in's and out's of their product or service's needs.
+Software development best practices form over time.
+Decisions should be made by those with familiarity with their product or service's needs.

-Over 10 years, the fundamentals of web projects haven't changed much.
+Over the last 10 years, the fundamentals of web projects haven't shifted.
-None of the Rails and Django's MVC workflows were thrown out the window.
+None of Rails' or Django's MVC workflows were thrown out the window.
 On the contrary, they thrived.
-At the end of the day, it just boils down to JSON, HTML templates, CSS and JS assets.
+At the end of the day, the basics still boils down to JSON, HTML templates, CSS, and JS assets.

 Flask is pure, but often missing something
 ------------------------------------------